dandrews14/gymRL/classic_control/CartPole/README.md

 Agent tries to successfully balance a pole on a cart.

-Rewards: +1 for reaching end, 0 for all other actions
+Rewards: +1 for every step that the agent can balance the pole.
+Max score of 500.

-SARSA Results:
+REINFORCE Results:
-- 73% successfull trips
+- Solved using ~3,000 episodes
-- Average score of 0.73
+- Average score of 500.0 over 1,000 episodes

 Q-learning Results:
 - 73% successfull trips